jbuehl/ha/README.REST.md

 {"name": <service name>,
  "label": <service display name>}
 ```
-The /resources/ REST resource contains a JSON representation of the HA resource collection that
+The /resources/ REST resource contains a JSON representation of the HA resource that
 the service is exposing.
+It may be a single HA Resource but typically this is a
-It contains a list of the HA resource names in the collection.
+HA Collection resource that contains a list of HA resource names.
 ```
 {"class": "Collection",
  "attrs": {"name": <resource collection name>,